Are you taking new clients?

 How much does a counseling session cost?

-The standard fee for Kristofer Anderson, LMFT, and Jana Chatham, LMFT, is $125 per session with a sliding scale.
+The standard fee for Kristofer Anderson, LMFT is $145 per session with a sliding scale.

 What does LMFT and LPCC mean?